ionic-team/ionic-portals-react-native/README.md

 ```

 #### iOS Specific Configuration
-Both Capacitor and ReactNative have implementations conforming to `UIApplicationDelegate`.
-To prevent a clash that will likely cause your React Native application to not render,
+Both Capacitor and ReactNative have classes named `AppDelegate`.
+To prevent a clash that can prevent your React Native application from launching,
 you will need to rename `AppDelegate` to something else.
 ```objective-c
 // AppDelegate.h